 Any remaining monies are often transferred on your behalf onto a MasterCard or Visa prepaid debit card for you to spend.
 There are various ways that your debit card can be used such as taking cash out of hole in the wall machines, to purchase goods or services online, over the phone or in shops and it can be used abroad.

-You may also wish to visit our Bank Account News section for topical articles relating to bank accounts for bad credit as well as many other interesting subjects in respect of such accounts.
-Do remember that most of the companies offering bank accounts for people with bad credit charge a monthly fee and some charge you an application fee plus there may be other charges such as to use an ATM.
-If you are looking for a credit card you may wish to visit our Credit Cards for Bad Credit section or if it is loan you require look on our Bad Credit Loans section.
+You may also wish to visit our Bank Account News section for topical articles relating to bank accounts for bad credit as well as many other interesting, relevant subjects.
+Do remember that most of the companies offering bank accounts for people with bad credit mentioned in our Bad Credit Bank Accounts section charge an application fee and/or monthly administration fee plus there may be other charges such as to use an ATM in the UK, whereas many of the major banks and building societies do not charge such fees for those types of basic bank accounts.
+If you are looking for a credit card you may wish to visit our Credit Cards for Bad Credit section or if it is a loan you require look on our Bad Credit Loans section.